surveycto/translation-tables/webforms-user-submitted/README.md

 |[Portuguese (Brazillian)](scto-webforms-portuguese-BR.csv)|[Wallace](https://github.com/wallace-df)|
 |[Portuguese (European)](scto-webforms-portuguese.csv)|[Marta](https://github.com/martacto)|

-## Corrections
+## How to Engage, Contribute and Provide Feedback

+We welcome contributions to this project!

+1. **New languages**
+  If you would like to contribute your own translation table, please feel free to write to <support@surveycto.com>.
+If you are familiar with GitHub, you can also fork this repo and submit a PR with your new table.
+Please make sure to include your name and website so we can credit you properly.
+1. **Errors and corrections**
-If you find an error in a user-created web form interface translation, or would generally like to help improve an existing translation, write to support@surveycto.com.
+  If you find an error in one of these translation tables, please feel free to write to <support@surveycto.com>, or [create a new issue](https://github.com/surveycto/translation-tables/issues/new) in this repo.